Administering a death estate

 In most cases, the distributees of the estate and the widowed spouse are free to distribute the marital assets and estate in the manner they see fit.
 However, there are two main exceptions to this rule:

-- If any of the estate’s distributees is a minor or under legal guardianship and distribution is carried out without an estate executor, a permission from the local register office is required.
+- If any of the estate’s distributees is a minor or under legal guardianship and distribution is carried out without an estate executor, we require a permission from the Digital and Population Data Services Agency.
 In this event, the legal guardian’s deputy may be required to represent a disqualified custodian or legal guardian (for example, in cases where a child and parent are distributees in the same estate).

 - If any of the distributees’ share of the estate is under distraint and distribution is made without an estate executor, a permission from enforcement authorities is required before the assets can be distributed.